relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

 NOTE: If you're developing on Python 3.0+, use requirements-py3.txt instead

 Next, let's write a module that fetches a resource pointed to by a URL and then writes it to disk.
-So in our **extras repo**, create a file at `cloud/somebodyscomputer/firstmod.py` with the following content:
+So in our **ansible repo**, create a file at `cloud/somebodyscomputer/firstmod.py` with the following content:

 {% highlight python linenos %}